 Hence It must also be understood that the issue whether the turnover/gross receipt exceeds the prescribed limit is to be determined in each year independent of the results obtained in the preceding year or years.
-This section applies only if turnover/gross receipt exceeds the prescribed limit according to the accounts maintained by the assessee.
+Section 44AB related to Tax Audit applies only if turnover/gross receipt exceeds the prescribed limit according to the accounts maintained by the assessee.
 It would be advisable to maintain basic records to support the turnover/gross receipt for declare audit required or not.

 ♠ Tax audit is applicable With Following Conditions:

-♣ In the Following Conditions Tax Audit is not apply:
+♣ In the Following Conditions Tax Audit do not apply:

-(b) carrying on Profession shall, if his gross receipts in profession exceed twenty-five lakh rupees in any previous year; or
+(b) carrying on profession shall, if his gross receipts in profession exceed [fifty] lakh rupees in any previous year; or

-(d) carrying on the Business shall, if the profits and gains from the business are deemed to be the profits and gains of such person under section 44AD and he has claimed such income to be lower than the profits and gains so deemed to be the profits and gains of his business and his income exceeds the maximum amount which is not chargeable to income-tax in any previous year
+(d) carrying on the [profession] shall, if the profits and gains from the [profession] are deemed to be the profits and gains of such person under section 44ADA and he has claimed such income to be lower than the profits and gains so deemed to be the profits and gains of his profession and his income exceeds the maximum amount which is not chargeable to income-tax in any previous year; or

-get his accounts of such previous year audited by an accountant before the specified date and furnish by that date the report of such audit in the prescribed form duly signed and verified by such accountant and setting forth such particulars as may be prescribed.
+(e) carrying on the business shall, if the provisions of sub-section (4) of section 44AD are applicable in his case and his income exceeds the maximum amount which is not chargeable to income-tax in any previous year, get his accounts of such previous year audited by an accountant before the specified date and furnish by that date the report of such audit in the prescribed form duly signed and verified by such accountant and setting forth such particulars as may be prescribed :

 ♣ Who are required to get their accounts audited?